Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:pre} we introduce the batch linear bandit problem and some notations.
-Section~\ref{sec:alg} is devoted to describing our main algorithm and the proof of our main Theorem~\ref{thm:main}.
-In Section~\ref{sec:exppolicy}, we describe the key procedure {\tt ExplorationPolicy} and present its analysis (Lemma~\ref{lemma:design} and its proof).
-In Section~\ref{sec:low}, we present the proof of the lower bound Theorem~\ref{thm:lb}.
+Then we introduce our main technical contributions and proof ideas in Section~\ref{sec:tec}.
+Section~\ref{sec:alg} is devoted to describing our main algorithm for the context-blind setting and the proof of its regret analysis (Theorem~\ref{thm:main}).
+In Section~\ref{sec:exppolicy}, we describe the key procedure {\tt ExplorationPolicy} and present its analysis.
+In Section~\ref{sec:pfdy}, we prove our new matrix concentration inequality (Lemma~\ref{lemma:dynamic-martingale-concentration}).
+In Section~\ref{sec:low}, we present the proof of the lower bound for the context-blind setting (Theorem~\ref{thm:lb}).
+In Section~\ref{sec:context-aware}, we extend our results and prove the regret upper and lower bounds for the context-aware setting (Theorem~\ref{thm:main-context-aware} and Theorem~\ref{thm:lb-context-aware}).
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.